Two GitHub pages hosting the web app are available:

 The P2P Router application demonstrates STM32WBA acting at the same time as both: Bluetooth® LE central and peripheral, GATT server and client.

-P2P Router application scans to connect to P2P Server devices and accept connection of ST Web Bluetooth® app.
-It will route Bluetooth® LE messages received from both side.
+The P2P Router application scans to connect to P2P Server devices and accepts connections from the ST Web Bluetooth® app.
+It routes Bluetooth® LE messages received from both sides.

 Step 1.
 Power the P2P Router board with the P2P Router application flashed and power the other boards with the P2P Server applications.